mox-opal/mox-opal.github.io/README.md

 ![](image/image3.png)

 Public discussion on climate change has also been increasing year by year.
 The relentless occurrence of extreme weather phenomena across the globe has already captured the attention of many.
 Social media, as a platform for disseminating public opinion, is favoured by many for its widespread reach and accessibility.Therefore, analysing social media commentary can help us understand current trends in public opinion and observe how climate change is perceived by the public.

+__Research Question:__ What opinions and attitudes have been expressed by the public on social media regarding contemporary climate change over the past decade?
+And how might public sentiment on this issue evolve in the future?

+## Litearture Review

+Yale University conducted a quantitative study in the recent past.
+Large majorities in most surveyed countries say climate change is happening and is caused by humans.
+However, due to varying levels of awareness regarding individual and national responsibilities, acceptance of locally implemented climate change measures differs across nations.
+The majority express strong support for renewable energy expansion and climate policies, and nations and populations already experiencing the impacts of climate change demonstrate heightened focus and more urgent crisis response measures.

+On the other hand, almost all individuals concur that climate change constitutes an undeniable crisis, and acknowledge that within the foreseeable future, it holds the potential to inflict devastating consequences upon our planet.
+Some even contend that the primary cause of climate change lies entirely with human activity, encompassing excessive development, resource extraction, and ineffective policy formulation.

 ## Methodology